neurodivergence/neurodivergence/README.md

 dni:
 spiritualwhiteout or his friends, its pretty personal but youre free to ask the reason. bringing it up again because i keep getting recurrent nightmares of this person

-you were a person that spread misinformation about me, you happen to do it again.
-I do not want you in my life amymore
+you were a person that spread misinformation about me, you happen to do it again. i do not want you in my life amymore

 as a person who was underage and you surrounded me with irresponsible adults, i do not like you